 We treat graduation as probabilistic.
 Individuals are only at risk of graduating if they have completed at least two years of college and if they are currently attending a four-year institution.
-Individuals in this risk set face a probability of graduation at the end of their $\tau$ -th period of college enrollment that depends on a set of characteristics $X{ig\tau}$ .
-This set of characteristics includes time-invariant measures like high school grades and demographics.
-It also includes time-varying components like years in each type of school (two-year or four-year), current college major, current work decisions, and the individual's prior beliefs about his four-year college abilities in science and non-science majors.
-We then assume that the probability of graduating conditional on $X{ig\tau}$ takes a logit form:
+Individuals in this risk set face a probability of graduation at the end of their τ -th period of college enrollment that depends on a set of characteristics $X{ig\tau}$.
+This set of characteristics includes time-invariant measures like high school grades and demographics, as well as unobserved (to the econometrician only) heterogeneity.
+It also includes time-varying components like years in each type of school (two-year or four-year), current college major, current work decisions, and the individual's prior beliefs about his four-year college abilities in science and non-science majors.22 We then assume that the probability of graduating conditional on $X{iq\tau}$ takes a logit form: